Houghton Online | Frequently Asked Questions

 Go to www.studentloans.gov and select “Sign In” to begin.
 To sign in you will need your social security number, the first two characters of your last name, date of birth, and PIN.
 Select “Complete Entrance Counseling,” and once again on the next page.
 Complete all four steps regarding Counseling Type, Guidelines, School Information and Counseling Session/Quiz

 Houghton College is accredited by the Regents of University of the State of New York and by the Middle States Commission on Higher Education (3624 Market St, Philadelphia, PA 19104; phone: 267.284.5000) is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.

 If you currently do not meet the admission requirement of 63 transfer credit hours, we have a few options available to you to gain additional credits to qualify for admission at Houghton College.
-You will be appointed to an academic advisor who will work with you to create an individualized degree completion plan.
-Some of the areas that an advisor may recommend to help close the gap on low credit hours are Houghton College courses, DSST exams, CLEP exams or experiential learning assessments.
+You will be appointed to an academic adviser who will work with you to create an individualized degree completion plan.
+Some of the areas that an adviser may recommend to help close the gap on low credit hours are Houghton College courses, DSST exams, CLEP exams or experiential learning assessments.
 We would love to help you earn additional credits to get you started with our online program!